 A LONG HISTORY

 Mankind has known about abrasives for millennia using stones and sand to shape and finish knives, spear and arrow points, and fishhooks.
-The first sharpening stones were made from natural sandstone where small grains of silica sand are embedded in a stone matrix.
-Abrasives grew in importance after the discovery of metals because they were among the few tools available to work with these hard materials, one of the reasons most abrasives are minerals on the top end of the Mohs hardness scale of 5 and greater, from quartz to diamond.
-But soft materials can be abrasives too.
-Materials such as sponges, baking soda, and fruit pits also have uses as abrasives for cleaning that won't scratch.
+The first sharpening stones were made from natural sandstone, which has small grains of silica sand embedded in a stone matrix.
+Abrasives became important following the discovery of metals, because abrasives were the only ways to shape and finish the new hard materials.
+Generally abrasives are very hard minerals found at the top end of the Mohs hardness scale --from quartz to diamond.
+Soft materials can be abrasives, too, depending upon the applications.
+Materials such as sponges, baking soda, and fruit pits can rightfully be called abrasives for use in blast cleaning.

 ABRASIVES USED IN VARIOUS PROCESSES

-Exactly what material can be called an abrasive depends upon the context in which it used.
-A group of processes used known as blast cleaning
+Whether a material can be called an abrasive or not depends upon the context in which the material is used.
+Generally there are several classes of processes.
+A class of processes known as blast cleaning

-has the greatest variety of materials called abrasives.
-Blast cleaning, which propels abrasive particles with air or water for cleaning and finishing surfaces, uses relatively soft as well as hard materials including corn cobs and waltnut shells, steel shot, slag, glass, baking soda, and solid carbon dioxide.
-Silica sand is the most popular abrasive for blast cleaning to remove paint from bridges and other steel structures.
+uses the greatest variety of materials as an abrasive.
+Blast cleaning, which propels abrasive particles with air or water for cleaning and finishing surfaces, uses materials ranging from corn cobs and waltnut shells, to steel shot, slag, glass, baking soda, and solid carbon dioxide.
+Silica sand is the most popular abrasive for blast cleaning of bridges and other steel structures.
+Peening

 Polishing and buffing

-use a wide variety of materials as abrasives.
-These processes combine powdered abrasives with waxes, petroleum products or water and apply them using a buff or polishing pad to create extremely fine finishes.
-Cerium oxide, diamond, silica, iron oxide are among the many the minerals used in polishing compounds.
-Natural minerals such as Tripoli or novaculite are common.
-Polishing of glass is one of the oldest applications for polishing, and cerium oxide was and remains the abrasive of choice, though silicon carbide and diamond are used in some applications.
+is an important class of processes using abrasives.
+These processes combine powdered abrasives with waxes, petroleum derivatives or water and apply them using a buff or polishing pad.
+Cerium oxide, diamond, silica, iron oxide are among the minerals used in polishing compounds.
+Natural Tripoli or novaculite are common polishing abrasives.
+Cerium oxide is the most common mineral used for polishing of glass,one of the oldest polishing applications.
+In recent years,however,silicon carbide and diamond are used for glass.

 Magnetic finishing, rheological finishing and abrasive honing

-generally uses loose abrasives mixed with carrier fluids.
-The abrasives in lapping are typically those commonly found in grinding wheels.
-Recent advances in lapping use bonded pellets in a process called fixed abrasives machining.
+is a class of processes that uses loose abrasives mixed with a carrier fluid to form a slurry that is rubbed against a workpiece.
+The abrasive materials use in lapping are typically those commonly found in grinding wheels.
+Recent advances in lapping technology replace the slurry with small bonded pellets in a process called fixed abrasives machining.

-uses abrasives in variety of ways.
-Some saws use thin grinding wheels typically made with aluminum oxide, reinforcing materials and phenolic resins.
-Others have abrasive bonded to a metal bonded.
-Wire saws used to slice silicon wafers in the semiconductor industry and by stone quarries to cut marble, or other stone use powdered abrasives carried by fluids and taunt wires.
-Abrasive choices are silicon carbide, diamond, boron carbide, aluminum oxide or silicon carbide.
-In some applications the wires have the abrasives bonded to the surface of the wire.
+is class that uses abrasives in variety of ways.
+Some saws are thin grinding wheels typically made with aluminum oxide, reinforcing materials and phenolic resins.
+Other saws bond abrasives to a metal disk.
+Wire saws for slicing silicon wafers in the semiconductor industry and extracting marble from stone quarries use powdered abrasives carried by fluids and taunt wires.
+The abrasives used in wire saws are typically aluminum oxide, silicon carbide, diamond, and boron carbide.
+Some applications bond abrasives to the metal wire.

-The more common grinding, superfinishing, finishing, sanding, and honing
+The more common classes of abrasives in bonded format are grinding, superfinishing, finishing, sanding, and honing

-processes use primarily synthetic minerals grouped as conventional abrasives (aluminum oxide, silicon carbide, zirconia) and superabrasives (diamond, or cubic boron nitride).
-There are a few coated abrasive products made with natural emery and corundum, but their uses are very limited.
-Natural diamond still appears in bonded products, but the amount is declining as prices of synthetic diamond continue to fall.
-The history of industrial abrasives for grinding wheels began with natural minerals, initially quartz and flint and later garnet, diamond and a form of carborundum called emery.
-The use of natural minerals for wheels declined sharply during the first half of the twentieth century, and natural minerals were completely replaced by synthetic minerals by the century's end.
-Synthetic minerals are preferred because they have consistent quality and mineral properties can be tailored to fit the needs of specific applications.
-Blocky shaped grits are better for grinding, thin sliver-shaped grits are better for coated abrasives, and aluminum oxide with lower levels of titanium oxide impurities is better for grinding tool steels.
+.
+Contemporary applications of bonded products use primarily synthetic minerals, which are grouped in the industry as conventional abrasives (aluminum oxide, silicon carbide, zirconia) and superabrasives (diamond, or cubic boron nitride).
+Exceptions are natural emery and corundum, which were historically important but have very limited use in modern manufacturing.
+Also natural diamond still appears in bonded products, but declining prices shifts used to synthetic diamond.
+The history of industrial abrasives for grinding wheels began with natural minerals, initially quartz and flint and later garnet, followed by diamond and a form of carborundum called emery.
+The shift away from of natural minerals for wheels began in first half of the twentieth century and was complete by end of the century.
+Synthetic minerals are preferred because they have consistent quality and properties can be tailored to fit the needs of a specific application.
+Blocky shaped grits, for example, can be created for grinding wheels and thin sliver-shaped grits manufactured for coated abrasives.
+Also, altering the minerals to reduce levels of titanium oxide impurities in aluminum oxide produces an premioum abrasive good for grinding tool steels.

-Coated abrasives, the more proper name for sandpaper, utilize abrasives bonded to a flexible backing such as paper, mylar film, or fabric.
+Coated abrasives, the more proper name for sandpaper, bond minerals to a flexible backing such as paper, mylar film, or fabric.
 Usually included in this grouping are products with the abrasive impregnated into a nonwoven materials, foam, or sponges.
 Although there are thousands of different products clustered under the name of coated abrasives, nearly all use conventional abrasives or superabrasives.

-Bonded products in the shapes of wheels or stones represent a vast number of applications largely unknown to the public.
-While most people are familiar shop grinding wheels and sharpening stones for knives, most known little about the thousands of specialized wheel formulations, sizes and shapes used in industrial applications for making bearings, auto and aircraft engines and a myriad of other products.
+Bonded products in the shapes of wheels or stones represent a vast number of products largely unknown to the public.
+While most people are familiar shop grinding wheels and sharpening stones for knives, most are aware of the thousands of specialized wheel formulations, sizes and shapes used by makers of bearings, auto and aircraft engines and a myriad of other products.
 Most bonded products are made with conventional and superabrasive abrasives.

-The contemporary picture of the abrasives industry, specifically the segment concerned with grinding wheels and coated abrasives, is complex because of the host of different tradenames and product types developed over the last century.
-Landmark events include discovery in the late 1800s of silicon carbide, a mineral not found in nature, followed by synthetic aluminum oxide in the 1890s.
-By the late 1920s, synthetic aluminum oxide, silicon carbide and natural emery, garnet, and corundum became staples of the manufacturing, giving rise to the designation conventional abrasives.
-A new process for making aluminum oxide discovered in 1938 introduced high purity aluminum oxide that proved superior for precision machining of high speed steel.
-Mixing of zirconia with aluminum oxide made an abrasive that could survive abusive handling.
+The contemporary picture of the abrasives industry concerned with grinding wheels and coated abrasives is complex because of the host of different tradenames and product types.
+Landmark events in these segments include discovery of silicon carbide, a mineral not found in nature, followed by synthetic aluminum oxide in the 1890s.
+By the late 1920s, synthetic aluminum oxide, silicon carbide and natural emery, garnet, and corundum were staples of the manufacturing, giving rise to the contemporary designation conventional abrasives.
+A new process for making nearly pure aluminum oxide in 1938 introduced white friable aluminum oxide that proved superior for precision machining of high speed steel.
+Later, a discovery that a blend of zirconia and aluminum oxide yielded an abrasive that is suitable for abusive handling.
 Subsequent discoveries introduced a sintered process for aluminum oxide that preserved the original micro-crystalline structure of bauxite source materials leading the way to the manufacture of alumina abrasives using a sol gel process and new Cubitron™ or SolGel™ ceramic abrasives.

 Natural diamond became a popular abrasive in 1930 with the development of new bonding materials and grew with a search for better

 ways to machine tungsten carbide.
-By the 1960s research by General Electric produced synthetic diamond, which eventually lead to the discovery of cubic boron nitride, CBN.
-The latter is a material with hardness near diamond and good for grinding steel, which reacts chemically with diamond.
+By the 1960s research by General Electric produced a synthetic diamond, which eventually lead to the discovery of cubic boron nitride, CBN.
+CBN has a hardness near diamond and is good for grinding steel because it doesn't react iron.

 Advances in abrasives were pushed by developments of bonds that improved wheel quality and performance.
-The development of resin bonds, first known as Bakelite, in the 1930s was perhaps the most significant advancement in bonds greatly extending the variety of applications for grinding wheels.
-Also important are many vitrified bonds with porosity to carry metalworking fluids and metal chips away from the point of contact between the grinding wheel and workpiece to provide better cooling and cutting.
+The development of resin bonds, first known as Bakelite, in the 1930s was perhaps the most significant advancement greatly extending the variety of applications for grinding wheels.
+New vitrified bonds increase wheel porosity to carry metalworking fluids and metal chips away from the grinding wheel and workpiece to provide better cooling and cutting.

 With their many uses, abrasives are an essential part of modern day manufacturing being used directly or indirectly in every manufactured product made today.
 Knowledge about how they work has grown from an art understood by a few experienced artisans to a science that can be applied in tightly controlled processes using computers and advanced machine tools.
 Disguised in today's lowly grinding wheel or sandpaper are advancements based on research using the greatest minds that academia could offer and the highest levels of knowledge in material science, polymer science, mechanical engineering, and chemical engineering.
 Companies manufacturing abrasives grains, grinding wheels, and coated abrasives use theoretical knowledge drawn from many fields including refractory and ceramics, chemistry, physics, and metallurgy.
 Abrasives will always be useful because like the past, they are key enabling technologies for manufacturing.